Sardelka9515/SHVDN-NativeGen/README.md

 # Options

-You can specify generaring options in commandline, e.g.
+You can specify generating options with commandline, e.g.
 ```
-SHVDN-NativeGen Parameters Returns
+SHVDN-NativeGen.exe Parameters Returns
 ```